Zesmat/smart_envirocontrol/README.md

 The dashboard continuously listens for the wake word **“Jarvis”**.

 After it wakes, supported commands include:
+- Chat: “hello”, “thank you” / “thanks”, “who are you”
 - Fan: “turn on fan”, “turn off fan”, “auto” / “reset”
 - Lights: “lights on”, “lights off”
 - Info: “status” / “report”, “why” / “reason”